qinguorui2001/tp/docs/UserGuide.md

 **:bulb: Tip:**<br>

-Friendly commands are all case-insensitive. `TODAY` and `today` are equivalent and will be rightfully detected.
+Friendly commands are all case-insensitive. `TODAY` and `today` are equivalent and will be rightfully detected.<br>

 </div>